Up to 60% off sofas & mattresses — limited‑time deals.

 • Stable, quiet frame under bigger bodies

-• Easy wipe-down after snacks
+• Easy wipe-down after routine spills and snacks

 Who it is best for